skumlos/bkm-68x-fpga/README.md

 BKM-68X FPGA

 This Verilog code tries to impersonate and work to some degree as to what most of the original BKM-68X does.
+It should be noted that I am not proficient in HDL at all.
+This is the first actual HDL I've written since university like 13 years ago...
+Improvements are welcome!
+At least there are no inferred latches...

 It basically consists of two modules: monitor_interface and video_format_detector.